Online Convex Optimization with Memory and Limited Predictions: Problem Formulation

 where $\bm{x}^{\star}=(x_1^{\star},\dots,x_T^{\star})$.
 In the online framework described above, since the agent does not have the complete knowledge of $f_1(\cdot),\dots,f_T(\cdot)$ before making the decision $x_t\in\X$ at time step $t\in\BZ_{\ge1}$, solving \eqref{eqn:offline obj} is impossible.
 The goal is then to design an online algorithm $\A$ for the agent such that the following regret $R(\A)$ is minimized:

 where $\bm{x}^{\A}=(x_1,\dots,x_T)$ is chosen by the algorithm.

 Even though solving \eqref{eqn:def of regret} requires complete knowledge of $f_1(\cdot),\dots,f_T(\cdot)$ a priori, in practice one may have access to predictions of $f_t(\cdot),\cdots,f_{t+W-1}(\cdot)$ for some $W\in\BZ_{\ge1}$ when choosing $x_t\in\X$ at time step $t\in\BZ_{\ge1}$ \cite{chen2015online,chen2016using,zeilinger2011real,angeli2016theoretical}.
 However, the available predictions can be inaccurate and scarce (i.e., limited).
 Unlike existing works as discussed in the introduction, in this paper, we focus on a general framework to capture the inaccuracy and scarcity of the predictions.
 Specifically, at each time step $t\in\BZ_{\ge1}$, the predictions can be obtained by first running sequences of actions $\{(x_t^j,\dots,x_{t+W-1}^j)\}_{j=1}^p$ on a simulator and then receiving the corresponding costs $\{l_t(x_{t-h+1:t}^j),\dots,l_{t+W-1}(x_{t+W-h:t+W-1}^j)\}_{j=1}^p$, where $l_k:\X^h\to\R$ for all $k\in\{t,\dots,t+W-1\}$.
 In other words, the simulator is associated with a model $l_t(\cdot)$ that describes the true cost $f_t(\cdot)$ with some model misspecification and can be viewed as a noisy oracle of the function values of $f_t(\cdot)$.
 Based on the available information, the agent then chooses an action $x_t\in\X$.
 Note that for each time step $t\in\BZ_{\ge1}$, one may obtain multiple cost prediction trajectories from the simulator by running multiple sequences of actions on the simulator in parallel (or running a single trajectory on multiple simulators).
-To summarize, the agent does the following: \begin{itemize}[leftmargin=*] \item At the beginning of time step $t\in\BZ_{\ge1}$, run sequences of actions $\{(x_t^j,\dots,x^j_{t+W-1})\}_{j=1}^{p}$ on simulator $l_t(\cdot)$ and receive the predictions $\{(l_t(x^j_{t-h+1:t}),\dots,l_{t+W-1}(x^j_{t+W-h:t+W-1})\}_{j=1}^p$. \item Compute $x_t$ based on the predictions. \item Incur the cost $f_t(x_{t-h+1:t})$ and proceed to the next time step $t+1$.\footnote{We assume that the predictions at time step $t$ can be obtained before the algorithm enters the next time step.} \end{itemize}
+This prediction model, which allows querying future costs for chosen action sequences, is designed to represent practical scenarios where a high-fidelity simulator or a parallel testing environment is available.
+For example, in robotics, a planner can query a physics simulator to evaluate the cost of different trajectories, or in energy systems, an operator can simulate various generation schedules to predict their impact before commitment.
+This type of ``query access'' to a value-based oracle corresponds to the widely-studied bandit feedback setting in the classic OCO framework (without memory or predictions) \cite{flaxman2005online,saha2011improved,hazan2014bandit,hazan2016optimal,zhao2021bandit}, since only values of the cost function are available when the agent makes decisions.
+Our work applies this well-established and practical model to the specific context of OCO with memory and predictions.
+To summarize, the agent does the following in each time step $t\ge1$: \begin{itemize} \item At the beginning of time step $t\ge1$, run sequences of actions $\{(x_t^j,\dots,x^j_{t+W-1})\}_{j=1}^{p}$ on simulator $l_t(\cdot)$ and receive the predictions $\{(l_t(x^j_{t-h+1:t}),\dots,$ $l_{t+W-1}(x^j_{t+W-h:t+W-1})\}_{j=1}^p$. \item Compute $x_t$ based on the predictions. \item Incur the cost $f_t(x_{t-h+1:t})$ and proceed to the next time step $t+1$.\footnote{We assume that the predictions at time step $t$ can be obtained before the algorithm enters the next time step.} \end{itemize}